technicalanxiety/purpleduchess.github.io/_site/GALLERY_SYSTEM.md

 ## Overview

-This portfolio uses a custom-built gallery system optimized for showcasing artwork, replacing the blog-centric structure of the original Minimal Mistakes theme.
+This portfolio uses a custom-built gallery system optimized for showcasing artwork, designed specifically for artists and creators.

 ## Architecture